Introduction

 Tiered Pricing

-Tiered pricing is a flexible pricing model that offers different rates based on the volume of services used, allowing customers to choose a plan that best suits their usage patterns.
 This system not only enhances customer satisfaction by catering to individual preferences but also bolsters provider revenue by attracting a diverse range of clients.
 Understanding these benefits provides insights into why many businesses adopt this strategy.
-For instance, tiered pricing can help accommodate varying business sizes and needs through:- Customizable options: Clients can select plans that align with their service consumption.
+For instance, tiered pricing can help accommodate varying business sizes and needs through:

 - Scalability: As businesses grow, they can transition to higher tiers without penalty.